NordeaOSS/devtool/readme.md

 It uses the groovy CliBuilder to parse the params from the command line and to do formatting etc

 Devtool fetches all the tools from a "file repository".
-Currently there is only one provides which is nexus.
+Currently there is only one file provider, implemented which is a nexus server (maven repository).

 The local part is setup and handled using the windows command `setx` that enables the updating of the users local path.
 That is how devtool can add stuff to the local user path.